zetkin/contributors-reference/gettingstarted/DevEnvironment.md

 [Docker Machine](https://docs.docker.com/machine/overview/) to run Docker in a VirtualBox virtual machine.

+__NOTE__: If you are using Docker Machine, there seems to be an issue related to DNS after moving between networks (as is common with a laptop).
+If you plan on running Zetkin inside Docker Machine, before you do anything, restart your virtual machine using `docker-machine restart default`, where "default" is the name of your machine.

 ## The Zetkin development instance
 For the convenience of Zetkin developers, the Zetkin Foundation maintains a development instance of Zetkin running at _dev.zetkin.org_.
 This instance is